 If your team has never used a CRM system before, there will be an adjustment period, but here are 6 CRM best practices for small businesses that will keep you moving in the right direction.

 What is drip marketing?
 Well, you asked the right person.
-As the Marketing Manager here at TAI, I have some direct connection with this topic.
+As the Director of Marketing here at TAI, I have some direct connection with this topic.
 Here’s how I describe drip marketing: Drip marketing is like a casual dinner party – your guests arrive at different times and from various places, but they are all lead to the same buffet once they get there.
 When a new guest walks up to the buffet, she starts on the side of the table with appetizers and makes her way down to the desserts.
 It doesn’t matter that five other guests are already eating dessert, she hasn’t built up to that point yet and so it is logical for her, individually, to experience the buffet from its origin.